 The myriad purchasing policies and procedures at the local, state, and federal levels can be daunting to navigate.
-Therefore, DEM has consolidated the guidance into the requirements in Sections 3.A.4)-7).
-The DEM purchasing policy encompasses all necessary regulations under NRS 333, 2 CFR 200, and the FEMA Preparedness Grants Manual.
-All Subrecipients will follow the procedures in 3.A.4)-7) for any consideration of reimbursement.
-Contact DEM Staff via email (DHSGrants@dem.nv.gov) with any questions or concerns.
+Therefore, DEM has consolidated the guidance into the Division of Emergency Management / Homeland Security Procurement Policy.
+The DEM Procurement Policy governs all procurements under federal grants regardless of dollar amount, and is provided here as Appendix I. Contact DEM Staff via email (DHSGrants@dem.nv.gov) with any questions or concerns.

-Subrecipients must maintain records sufficient to detail the history of procurement (2 CFR 200.318(i)).
-"These records will include, but are not necessarily limited to, the following:
+Subrecipients must maintain records sufficient to detail the history of procurement (2 CFR 200.318(i)).74 "These records will include, but are not necessarily limited to, the following:

 - Rationale for the method of procurement,

 - selection of contract type,

 - contractor selection or rejection, and

-- the basis for the contract price (2 CFR 200.318(i))."
+- the basis for the contract price (2 CFR 200.318(i))."75